bombchus/z64-music-wiki/docs/basic/categories.md

       categories.ootr = ["Fields","Dungeon"]

     # Place your custom samples here e.g. - "my_sound.zsound": "0x12345678"
-    # If you have no custom samples then leave the key and value as "none" as it currently is
+    # If you have no custom samples then leave the key and value as "none"
     # Empty quoted keys are allowed, but highly discouraged
     [samples]
       "none" = "none"

     # Optional plain text metadata to also be contained within the metadata.toml file
-    # This could be used for accreditation or something else, doesn't need to use the same format
+    # This could be used for accreditation or something else, doesn't need to use the
-    # To make multiline keys you need to use triple quotes after the key and on the final line
+    # same format To make multiline keys you need to use triple quotes after the key
+    # and on the final line
     [accreditation]
         credits = """
                 Origin Game:        <placeholder>